Fan loyalty: Social media influence

-In the past, consumers have been ‘passive’ receivers of relational marketing endeavours by brands.
-Today, social networking sites make it possible for companies to interact with their customers and for consumers to become “co-creators and multipliers of brand messages” providing a greater opportunity for campaigns to go viral and establish prospects for word of mouth marketing through reviews and endorsements.
-Fan pages for brands on social networking sites need to be carefully managed by placing an importance of the design of their page with aspects that enable consultation, location, the ability to search and access to content.
-By doing this brands can increase the trust of their consumers as better navigation experiences allow for the opportunity of a positive touch point experience, thus improving fan loyalty.
-This results in an increase of consumers’ willingness to visit and use the page.
+In the past, consumers received relational marketing endeavours through brands.
+Today, social networking sites make it possible for companies to interact with their customers on a larger scale.
+Allowing for consumers to become “co-creators and multipliers of brand messages”, providing more opportunity for campaigns to go viral and establish prospects for word-of-mouth marketing through reviews and sponsor endorsements.
+Fan pages for brands on social networking sites are managed by placing importance on the design of their page with features that enable consultation, location, searching and access to content.
+By doing this, brands aim to increase the Inherent trust of their consumers, as better navigation experiences allow for a positive touchpoint experience and thus improved fan loyalty.
+This results in an increase in consumers' willingness to visit and use the page.
 As well as fan page design, content needs to be of interest to the user.
-This means brands need to regularly update relevant, well organised content that is clear for consumers to identify, locate and access the content promptly.
+This means brands need to regularly update relevant, well-organised content that consumers can readily identify, locate and access.

 Emotional connection is central to fan loyalty and therefore is important for brands to promote it on their social media by reinforcing user trust in their site page.
 By communicating to the consumer about how much the brand is considering them, it increases consumer trust as they feels cared for by the brand.
 A brand's fan page must also align with their out workings such as delivering items in the time guaranteed on their social media pages to ensure a message of honesty, competence and trustworthiness is communicated to the consumer.
 To ensure customers consider an encounter with the page valuable and worthwhile, brands need to improve the usefulness of their page by offering exclusive offers only available through a given touchpoint e.g. a 20% off selected merchandise voucher only offered to those who have subscribed to the mailing list.
 Exclusivity encourages fan loyalty as it fosters the emotional connection of the fan feeling like a part of the team or brand's inner circle.

 Fan pages also allow for customer-to-customer connections where they can interact and share a brand's page content, such as ‘sharing’ the brand's post on Facebook, as well as sharing user-generated content.
 Other consumers can then use the ‘reaction’ button and comment thread on Facebook to communicate their response allowing for brand managers to gauge their fans’ feeling and opinions, strengthening the brand-customer relationship.